Comfortable and Furious

 Around that time of the game’s release, Gus van Sant’s shot-for-shot remake of Sir Alfred Hitchcock’s classic was on constantly on paid TV as I was playing the video game on the Sega Dreamcast.
 While having never taken an interest in the remade film the few times it played in close succession, the image of the Bates house overshadowing the motel most certainly lingered.
 The idleness of those motel sequences preceding the notorious shower scene evoked the disruptive inertia of stopovers on a journey.
 The homage from the video game would click in a roundabout manner by the end of Hitchcock’s original as the voice from the video game’s castle was a callback to Norman Bates’ mother.

-The first scene is pure Hitchcock intrigue as established by his moniker as the Master of Suspense: what was once a bland mid-day pan across Phoenix’ skyline switches to sudden curiosity through a focus on an open high rise window faraway in the distance.
+The first scene is pure Hitchcock intrigue as established by his moniker as the Master of Suspense: what was once a bland mid-day pan across Phoenix’ skyline switches to sudden curiosity through a focus on an open high-rise window faraway in the distance.
 The drawn curtains conceal a darkened room (a sleazy hotel) and the secret lovers’ illicit embrace writhing just behind its pane.
 That exchange is a complicated tryst’s pillow talk, and it sizzles and pops as such films are advertised as on our Classics page.
 Playful banter turns serious with the abrupt ultimatum issued by the more aggrieved party here (obviously, the woman).
 It is the bargaining moment for the duo’s affair, cut short again as one side (the man in post-coital lethargy of mind) must make a flight home.

 And thus, Marion Crane (Janet Leigh) was left by her lonesome.
 Stood up, on her own home turf, with the week winding down and five-figures of her boss’s money burning a hole in her purse.
 To see the following development is to enjoy a journey pondering the possibilities of what Hitchcock’s plot will throw at us next.
 Back at her office, Marion (still nursing a mean headache) takes the rest of her Friday off but not before she is to deposit $40,000 in cash at the bank.
 It is Friday, the weekend is fast approaching, and her relationship prospects are up in the air.
 Idle hands, indeed.
 Or perhaps she’ll deposit the money on Monday after she sleeps off the migraine.